sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 Use this tutorial if you want a guided tour of SenseML's layout-based concepts and the Sensible app.
 Or see the following links:

-- SenseML's layout-based approach is for advanced config authoring.
-For a simpler authoring experience, author LLM-based queries using the visual editor.
+- Layout-based methods are for advanced config authoring.
+For a simpler authoring experience, use the visual editor to author LLM-based methods.
 For more information about layout-based versus LLM-based extraction methods, see [Choosing extraction strategy](doc:author).
 For getting started with LLMs, see [Getting started](doc:getting-started-ai).

 - If you instead want to explore without much explanation, then [sign up](https://app.sensible.so/register) for an account and check out our interactive in-app tutorials.
 - If you want a quick "hello world" API response, see the [API quickstart](doc:quickstart).